SemanticMediaWiki/SemanticMaps/README.md

 [Semantic MediaWiki](https://semantic-mediawiki.org/).

 Since Semantic Maps uses the Maps API, you can use multiple mapping services.
-These include Google Maps (with Google Earth support), Yahoo!
-Maps, OpenLayers and OpenStreetMap.
+These include Google Maps (with Google Earth support), OpenLayers and Leaflet.

 Both Semantic Maps and Maps are based on Semantic Google Maps and Semantic Layers, and are meant to replace these extensions.
 Having Semantic MediaWiki and Maps installed is a